Week 2.5: Data Analysis Theory and Practice#

 Workshop: Data Analysis and Visulization#

 A core task in research projects is data collection and analysis.
 Effectively communicating results derived from data analysis is often as important -and requires as much planning- as the data analysis itself.
-During this session, we will focus on data and results communication using visualizations or, in other words, on data visualization.
+During this session, we will focus on data and results communication using visualizations.

-During this workshop, you will familiarize yourself with the guidelines for effective data visualization in the academic setting.
-We will discuss important principles of academic data visualization.
-You will also get the opportunity to practice with visual data representation techniques, tools, and styles to best tell your story and rid your visuals of ambiguous and misleading elements.
+During this workshop, you will familiarize yourself with the guidelines for effective data vizualisation in the scientific research setting.
+We will discuss important principles of research data vizualisation.
+You will also get the opportunity to practice with visual data representation techniques, tools, and styles to best tell your story.
+You’ll also learn how to rid your visuals of ambiguous and misleading elements.

 Key Concepts#